-In his four-hour Archive interview, Director Garry Simpson (1914-2011) discusses directing live demonstrations of early television technology around the country in the 1940s.
+In his four-hour interview, Garry Simpson (1914-2011) discusses directing live demonstrations of early television technology around the country in the 1940s.
 He talks about directing some of the first televised sporting events, mobile events, and the informational series, Eye Witness.
-He describes directing and producing Wide Wide World (created by Pat Weaver), and chronicles the period before the war in the 1940s, when Simpson was NBC's only television stage manager.
+He describes directing and producing Wide Wide World (created by Pat Weaver) and chronicles the period before the war in the 1940s, when Simpson was NBC's only television stage manager.
 Simpson also details directing Chevrolet Tele-Theater, Mary Kay and Johnny (television's first sitcom), All Star Revue, Ford Festival, and Campbell's Soundstage.
 He recalls working with performers James Dean, Grace Kelly, Jimmy Durante, Ed Wynn, Jackie Gleason, Jack Carter, and Olivia de Havilland, and recounts leaving his position at NBC to spearhead the formation of Vermont public television.
-Karen Herman conducted the interview in Vermont on October 18, 1999.
+Karen Herman conducted the interview in on October 18, 1999 in Vergennes, VT.